twbs/bootstrap/docs/components/popovers.md

 #### `.popover('dispose')`

 Hides and destroys an element's popover.
-Popvoers that use delegation (which are created using [the `selector` option](#options)) cannot be individually destroyed on descendant trigger elements.
+Popovers that use delegation (which are created using [the `selector` option](#options)) cannot be individually destroyed on descendant trigger elements.

 {% highlight js %}$('#element').popover('dispose'){% endhighlight %}